JerzyKruszewski/RachelDiscordBot/README.md

 | **ChangeToSChannel** | Text channel object | Change channel with server rules | $ChangeToSChannel #server-rules |

 ### Moderator commands
-**All moderation commands require user to have one of staff roles and Rachel to have administrator privileges.**
+**All moderation commands require user to have one of staff roles and some Rachel to have additional privileges (Banning members, kicking members, managing roles and channels).**

 | Command | Parameters | Outcome | Example |
 | --- | --- | --- | --- |